Yellow Chili's

 Blanched greens and aromatics in a bowl.

-• Blend the leafy greens mixture into a smooth paste in a blender and set it aside for later use
+• Drain the greens well, then blend them into a smooth paste in a blender.
+Set the paste aside for use later in the recipe.

 Blended Saag Paste in a bowl.